callysto/training-manual/markdown/reviews.md

 This is a guide for developers who will be reviewing the content of notebooks developed for the Callysto project.
 Additionally it will provide insight into how your notebooks will be reviewed.

-## Review Process
+### Review Process
+When a notebook is ready to be committed to staging it will need to be reviewed by one of the developers before it can be merged.
+This can be done by any of the developers and helps to ensure only high quality code is pushed to staging.

 ### Style
-First and foremost, check to see if the notebook itself adheres to the Callysto style guide available [here](notebook-format.md), or [here](notebook-template.md) for a condensed version.
-A notebook should only pass review if it has good style (or has a good reason not to).
+Check to see if the notebook itself adheres to the Callysto style guide available [here](notebook-format.md), or [here](notebook-template.md) for a condensed version.
+A notebook should only pass review if it has good style (or has a good reason not to have good style).

 ### Content
 The following are areas to pay attention to when reviewing a notebook for Callysto